ZKcandy/contract-verification-demo/README.md

 WALLET_PRIVATE_KEY=your_private_key_here...
 ```

+This repo already has both `.env.example` and `.env` added to the `.gitignore` list.
+However, be mindful when sharing access to your local copy of this repo and/or your working folder in order to prevent exposing your wallet private key.

 ### Network Support

 `hardhat.config.ts` comes with a list of networks to deploy and test contracts.
 Add more by adjusting the `networks` section in the `hardhat.config.ts`.
 To make a network the default, set the `defaultNetwork` to its name.
 You can also override the default using the `--network` option, like: `hardhat test --network dockerizedNode`.